sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

   154.18.4.110: 132 attribute changes
 ```

 At the time of publishing, this prefix is still babbling away.
+This script became the basis for the classification engine that I discuss later on in the article.

 ---